libscore/site/README.md

 Libscore.com
 ===========

-To learn more about Libscore, read the [overview](https://medium.com/p/be93165fa497).
+To learn more about Libscore, read the [overview article](https://medium.com/p/be93165fa497).

+To learn about about Libscore's API, see [this](API.md) document.

 To help us locate the Github page for a JavaScript library, see [this thread](https://github.com/julianshapiro/libscore/issues/1).